Welcome to CASFLHA

 This will be your standard to meet.
 Study this photo carefully and try to ensure your appearance and badges are like this.

 Closed collar, trimmed wings, CVSM, printed titles and Pegasus, 37ptn Canadian Battledress jacket and trousers and polished and blanco'd belt.
-Follow the instructions below to help you meet this standard. |

 After intensive studies of the 1st Canadian Parachute Battalions War diaries and photos, we found several time frame changes to the badges worn by the Battalion.
 To correctly immerse we split theses changes into 4 categories.